tjtahmas/Project-2/README.md

  - Edit group information (if you are the DM)
  - Delete Group (if you are the DM)
  - Add group by ID
+ - Create a new Character as a player

 Soon:
- - Create a new Character as a player
+ - SHOW CORRECT OWNER OF CHARACTERS
  - Edit Character
  - Delete Character (if you are the owner)
  - Groups use UUIDs